yyydky/quantitative_asset_allocation/README.md

 Four investment time horizons are considered: 1 year, 3 years, 5 years, and 10 years.
 The ending date for all periods is 2020-12-30. <br />

-After analysing the daily record generated, one portfolio strategy would be recommended for each time horizon. <br />
+After analysing the daily records generated, one portfolio strategy would be recommended for each time horizon. <br />

 ## Analysis: